OpenTechSchool/python-flask/core/forms.md

 ---

-You've probably seen HTML forms a billion times already:
+Now that we have a pretty home page it's time to put a _form_ on it.
+This will let people submit their email address.
+You've probably seen HTML forms a billion times already.
+Now we will take a brief tour of how forms work:

 ![HTML Sample Form](images/sample_web_form.png)